blueOkiris/EmbeddedLinuxClass/hw03/README.md

 > You also have a TMP006 i2c sensor in your kit.
 Wire it up and see what you can do with it.

-I decided to port my "threshtemps.py" program over, as it sets the threshold and reads the temp, so it kind of does everything.
+I wrote a simple program that prints out the temperature from the device

-This port is `hw03/tmp006/threshtemps.py`
+This port is `hw03/tmp006/gettemp.py`

 ## Etch-a-sketch